Information for Prospective Students

 Potential Poor Fits

 • Your primary interest is in advancing specific AI designs or models.
 My research agenda treats particular models as tools to be applied to particular human ends, not as the goal in themselves.
-Strong interest and background in AI can be good preparation for working with me, but if you want the main outcome of your reseach to be improved deep learning models, then there are probably others who would be better.
+Strong interest and background in AI can be good preparation for working with me, but if you want the main outcome of your research to be improved deep learning models, then there are probably others who would be better.

 • Your goal is to maximize adoption of a particular technology.
 My approach looks for whether a technology is useful, and does not assume that it is.